 On the way home I noticed a sale in my local sports shop which is literally about 100 yards from my home.
 They sell luggage and my old kitbag was getting a touch worn as I am pretty hard on baggage, not by carelessness but just by the amount and type of travelling I do.
 I decided on one of the “cabin compliant” rollalongs for which read ludicrously tiny.
 I had no real intention to use it for flying but I travel light and it seemed ideal for short breaks.
 As you can see it only cost me £14 which was a bargain although it turned out not to be quite so good value for money.

-As you can see, I thought a few new socks would not go amiss either.
-As you can see by the date, this was April 1st aka All Fools Day.
+As you can see, I thought a few new socks would not go amiss either and as you can also see by the date, this was April 1st aka All Fools Day.
 Mmmmmmmmm.

 Stay tuned and spread the word.

 One thought on “All Fools Day – why not plan a trip?”